Indestructible Man: Plot

 The story then follows Benton's revenge on his enemies; the police who first learn of a wave of mysterious killings, then of Benton's reanimation; and the developing relationship between the detective and the stripper.
 The lawyer, Lowe, fearing for his life after the two henchmen are murdered, confesses the plot to the police, and reveals that Benton had always used the sewer system to evade detection; and to find a hiding place for the money, as it turns out.

-Tracked down by the police, Benton takes a direct hit in the solar plexus from a bazooka, and is heavily burned by a flame thrower.
+Tracked down by the police, Benton takes a direct hit in the solar plexus from a bazooka, and is heavily burned by a flamethrower.
 Weakened, he flees to a power station, where he climbs atop a gantry, inadvertently setting it in motion.
 As he watches the actions of the police down below, he fails to notice that the gantry is moving toward the main transformer.
 A dangling hook comes too close to one of the terminals, and the other transformers erupt in sparks. as hundreds of thousands of volts surge throughout its metal frame, searing Benton to ashes.
-On a quiet night a few days later, Chasen successfully proposes to his girlfriend.
+On a quiet night a few days later, Chasen successfully proposes to his girlfriend at a drive-in hamburger stand.